Congressional Medal of Honor

 enemy lines during the war between the states.

-Known as the Andrew's Raiders, their mission was to sever enemy lines of transportation in an important segment of southern territory
+Known as the Andrew's Raiders, their mission was to sever enemy lines of transportation in an important segment of southern territory between Atlanta and Chattanooga.

 The men took over a northbound train, setting bridges afire and cutting telegraph lines as they went north.
 Being pursued by the southerners they finally had to abandon the train a little over halfway to Chattanooga.
 They took to the woods and were eventually captured by the southerners.